Leather car seat repair: How to fix a hole in a leather car seat

 It will not be smooth but it will have nearly filled the hole completely.

-Apply the final layer of filler to the hole, completely filling it so that it is on an even level with the surrounding leather.
+Apply the final layer of filler to the hole, completely filling it so that it is on an even level with the surrounding leather on the seat.
 Take care to let this final layer cure properly as when cured the filler can shrink, reducing it to below the desired level.

 Add more repair filler if necessary.